barryblueice/ESP32-Precision-TouchPad/README.md

   - [ ] ~~Adding specific function button~~ (There are no current plans for this function update)

   ## Software:
-  - [x] Recognized as a Microsoft Percision TouchPad
+  - [x] Recognized as a Microsoft Precision TouchPad
   - [x] Driving ELAN TouchPad
   - [x] **Switching From Mouse Mode (Only One Finger) to Absolute Mode (Supported Multi Finger), [thanks to @ApprehensiveAnt9858](https://www.reddit.com/r/embedded/comments/1j3c2k6/need_help_getting_and_i2c_hid_elan_touchpad_to/)**
   - [x] Single Touch Support